monge-ampere/fengwei-geometry-systems/README.md

-# Curved-Surface Pattern Inspection: Ten Lectures on an Industrial-Grade System
+# Curved-Surface Pattern Defect Inspection: Ten Lectures on an Industrial-Grade System

-A technical series on curved-surface pattern inspection, written from the perspective of geometric structure, defect measurement, and deployable industrial system design.
+A technical series on curved-surface pattern defect inspection, written from the perspective of geometric structure, defect measurement, and deployable industrial system design.

 **Website:** https://monge-ampere.github.io/curved-surface-pattern-inspection/